vhosztafi/rs-cli/README.md

 Output:
 ```
-The status of the A2 is Good
+The status of the A2 is as follows
+        Road Status is Good
-No Exceptional Delays
+        Road Status Description is No Exceptional Delays
 ```

 Exit code: `0`